Cobham Range: Olson Névé

 A névé on the northwest side of Cobham Range which nourishes the Lucy and Prince Philip Glaciers, in the Churchill Mountains.

-Mapped by the Holyoake, Cobham and Queen Elizabeth Ranges party of the NZGSAE (1964-65).
+Mapped by the Holyoake, Cobham and Queen Elizabeth Ranges party of the NZGSAE (1964–65).

 Named for Lt.
 Dennis A. Olson, USN, who flew the New Zealand party to the névé and supported it during the summer season.

-The feature is incorrectly identified as "Olsen Névé"on some maps of the late 1960's.
+The feature is incorrectly identified as "Olsen Névé"on some maps of the late 1960s.